dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application.md

 uid: mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application
 title: "Implementing the Repository and Unit of Work Patterns in an ASP.NET MVC Application (9 of 10) | Microsoft Docs"
 author: tdykstra
-description: "The Contoso University sample web application demonstrates how to create ASP.NET MVC 4 applications using the Entity Framework 5 Code First and Visual Studio..." ms.author: riande ms.date: 07/30/2013 ms.assetid: 44761193-04ba-4990-9f90-145d3c10a716
+description: "The Contoso University sample web application demonstrates how to create ASP.NET MVC 4 applications using the Entity Framework 5 Code First and Visual Studio." ms.author: riande ms.date: 07/30/2013 ms.assetid: 44761193-04ba-4990-9f90-145d3c10a716